 MULTISAR – West

-While it is true that the majority of Species at Risk (SAR) are found in the Grasslands Natural Region of southern Alberta, the Foothills, Parkland and Rocky Mountain Natural Regions of southwest Alberta boast some of the province’s most ecologically diverse landscapes and provide habitat for many SAR including the little brown bat, bull trout, grizzly bear, limber pine, western wood pewee, and westslope cutthroat trout.
-Best management practices and habitat enhancements occurring on farmlands within this area have enabled many of these species to persist, but there are also many opportunities to further enhance habitat quality for these species while also benefiting agricultural operations.
+The majority of species at risk (SAR) are found in the Grasslands Natural Region of southern Alberta.
+However, the Foothills, Parkland, and Rocky Mountain natural regions of southwestern Alberta boast some of the province’s most ecologically diverse landscapes and provide habitat for many SAR including little brown bat, bull trout, grizzly bear, limber pine, western wood-pewee, and westslope cutthroat trout.
+Best management practices and habitat enhancements occurring on farmlands within this area have enabled many of these species to persist, but there are also many opportunities to further enhance habitat quality for these species while mutually benefitting agricultural operations.

-In 2019, we collaborated with private landowners and leaseholders to complete three Habitat Conservation Strategies on ranches, totalling approximately 14,511 acres.
-We identified 140 different wildlife species on these three ranches, including 27 that are considered Endangered, Threatened, or Species of Special Concern.
-In total, we had 2,227 observations of wildlife species and conducted 250 habitat assessments.
-We partnered with two cattle producers to implement five habitat enhancements including the removal of an old horse corral where, for over 100 years, livestock had direct access to a creek (a tributary to the Oldman River supporting bull trout and westslope cutthroat trout).
+In 2022, we collaborated with a private landowner in southwest Alberta to complete a Habitat Conservation Strategy reassessment on a ranch totalling approximately 22,171 acres.
+We identified 101 different wildlife species on this ranch, including 12 that are considered Endangered, Threatened, or Species of Special Concern.
+In total, we had 767 observations of wildlife species and conducted 133 range health assessments.

 |MULTISAR – West||2019-2020||2|